-Djokovic to debut against Shapovalov at Shanghai Masters
+Murray wins in 1st round at Shanghai Masters

 “He’s beaten me twice so there’s not much for me to lose, so I’ll just go out there and enjoy myself,” Shapovalov said.
 “I’ll go out there and give it all I have.

-“It’s going to be a tough one, but I have a great game and I think I have a chance to beat him.”
+“It’s going to be a tough one, but I have a great game and I think I have a chance to beat him,” he said.

-A Canadian citizen, Shapovalov was born in Israel and is currently a resident of the Bahamas.
-He said he hasn’t been back home since Hurricane Dorian devastated the islands in August.

-“Obviously it’s terrible what has happened to the Bahamas,” he said, adding his home didn’t sustain much damage.
-“I’m going to try to see what I can do to give back.”

 Fellow Canadian Vasek Pospisil upset 14th-seeded Diego Schwartzman of Argentina 7-6 (2), 6-2 in another first-round match.

-The 10th-seeded Fabio Fognini of Italy faced little resistance from American Sam Querrey in a 6-4, 6-2 victory.

-Andy Murray, playing on a wildcard, faces Argentine qualifier Juan Ignacio Londero in Monday’s first night match.
+Pospisil won all 33 first-serve points he played in the match.
+Shapovalov had won 27 of his 29 first-serve points against Tiafoe.

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports